The Devil Wears Prada (film): Costuming

+When Hathaway enters after Nigel gives her access to Runways closet, she is dressed entirely in Chanel.
+Field explained that she felt Hathaway "was a Chanel girl organically", and the company were delighted to help with her younger image.
+Most of the garments onscreen were borrowed; Streep could not eat spaghetti at lunch in one dress so it could be returned clean.

-Dolce & Gabbana and Calvin Klein helped Field as well, with some contributions from Lebanese designer Georges Chakra.
-Although Field avoids making Streep look like Wintour, she dresses her in generous helpings of Prada (By Field's own estimate, 40 percent of the shoes on Streep's feet are Prada).
-"I know her character was originally based on Anna Wintour," Field said, "but I didn't want to copy someone's style."
+Dolce & Gabbana and Calvin Klein helped Field with contributions from Lebanese designer Georges Chakra.
+Although Field avoids making Streep look like Wintour, she dresses her in plenty of Prada.
 Field said she did not want people to easily recognize what Miranda was wearing.
-But, like Wintour and her Vogue predecessor Diana Vreeland, the two realized that Miranda needed a signature look, which was provided primarily by the white wig and forelock she wore as well as the clothes the two spent much time poring over look-books for. "[I]n choosing her wardrobe my idea was that she's a chief fashion editor, she has her own style," Field told Women's Wear Daily in 2016.
-"We're creating an original character."
+But, like Wintour and her Vogue predecessor Diana Vreeland, the two gave Miranda a signature look with her white wig and forelock.

-Blunt recalls that she and Streep generally wore the shoes that came with their outfits only when they were shown in full.
-Whenever only their upper bodies needed to be visible, they put on more comfortable footwear like Uggs.
-Hathaway, by contrast, always wore whatever shoes she had been given. "[She was running] over cobblestone streets like a sure-footed little mountain goat", Blunt recalls.
+Blunt and Streep wore their outfit shoes only when they were shown in full, wearing more comfortable footwear like Uggs the rest of the time.
+Hathaway always wore whatever shoes she had been given. "[She was running] over cobblestone streets like a sure-footed little mountain goat", Blunt recalls.